The Kid's No Good: Reception

 "I'll Kiss Your Memory" and its B-side "This Time" from these sessions were released as a single (Polydor in much of the world, Atco in North America) but did not chart.
 The songs "One Bad Thing" and "The Day Your Eyes Meet Mine" were proposed to be released as a single around October 1970.
-Both songs had originally been written by Barry and Maurice Gibb and recorded during the Cucumber Castle sessions but left unused; the versions for his solo album were, however, new recordings.
+Both songs had originally been written by Barry and Maurice Gibb and recorded during the Cucumber Castle sessions but were left unused; the versions for his solo album were, however, new recordings.
 Atco's initial batch of the follow-up single, featuring a sole songwriting credit for Gibb for both songs, were destroyed although a few copies have survived and are considered collector's items today.
 At the last minute it was decided to focus on a new Bee Gees release instead.

-AllMusic's Bruce Eder described "Mando Bay" as 'moody' and "One Bad Thing" as 'Beatlesque' adding "Sounds here are of a piece with the Bee Gees' late sixties output, and they're worth owning by any admirers of the trio who are interested in stretching their legacy as far as possible."
+AllMusic's Bruce Eder described "Mando Bay" as 'moody' and "One Bad Thing" as 'Beatlesque', adding: "Sounds here are of a piece with the Bee Gees' late sixties output, and they're worth owning by any admirers of the trio who are interested in stretching their legacy as far as possible."